dxFeed/dxfeed-python-api-web-widget-example/README.md

 #### Event Handler

-After receiving an event it should be processed.
-DxFeed Python API has a [default event handler](https://dxfeed.readthedocs.io/en/latest/basic_usage.html) to work with pandas DataFrames.
+After receiving an event it should be processed. dxFeed Python API has a [default event handler](https://dxfeed.readthedocs.io/en/latest/basic_usage.html) to work with pandas DataFrames.